Are corded or cordless power tools better to use? The answer depends on your goals and preferences.

 - DCD771 Ergonomic handle delivers comfort and control

-- DCD771 Cordless Drill/Driver in the cordless tools combo kit has a high-performance motor that delivers 300 unit watts out (UWO) of power for completing a wide range of applications
+- DCD771 in the cordless drill combo kit has a high speed transmission that delivers two speeds (0-450 & 1,500 rpm) for a range of fastening and drilling applications